 The starting point for choosing appropriate construction techniques (and for making assessment of professional negligence) is existing knowledge and accepted practice.
 Professionals and contractors are expected to be aware of published knowledge and standards and current good practice.
 In such situations, highly skilled contractors would normally draw attention to any requirement of the design which was contrary to good practice to attenuate joint risk liabilities.
 When there is no published knowledge and standards, lack of highly skilled contractors that can point out discrepancy from accepted standards, and non standardised construction procedures, potentials for professional negligence and contractual liabilities is limitless.
 Such liabilities stem from the warranties that are implied in construction contracts whether expressly mentioned or not.
 The implied terms in construction contracts include the expectation that the work will be executed using appropriate material and hence fit for the final purpose.
 Any breach of these terms (express or implied) is a cause of disputes in contract practice.
-Therefore, perception of risks and fear of contractual risk liabilities that may ensue from such uncertainties of long term performance constitute underlying factors inhibiting implementation of LID's.
-This issue has not been given adequate attention in the promotion of LID infrastructure implementation.
+Therefore, perception of risks and fear of contractual risk liabilities that may ensue from such uncertainties of long term performance constitute underlying factors inhibiting implementation.
 For that reason, this article explores the following topics:

-- i.
-Establish the place of risk perception among other principal barriers influencing LID infrastructure adoption and implementation decisions among construction practitioners; and - ii.
+i.
+Establish the place of risk perception among other principal barriers influencing LID infrastructure adoption and implementation decisions among construction practitioners; and ii.
 Explore the role practical experience plays on influencing contractual risk liability concerns among construction professionals on the adoption and implementation of LID infrastructure.